 Iman Raad (Mashhad, Iran 1979) received his MFA in Painting and Printmaking from Yale University (2017), and was the Shandaken Projects’ Paint School fellow (2017-18).
 He is currently a resident in the Queens Museum Studio Program, and will be an adjunct faculty of the School of Art at The Cooper Union for the Advancement of Science and Art in year 2019-20.
 He lives and works in New York City.

 Aside from painting, Raad is also an internationally acknowledged graphic designer, included in The Phaidon archive of five hundred designs that matter, representing the contemporary Persian graphic design movement.

 His recent solo exhibitions include Tongue Tied, Sargent's Daughters Gallery, New York (2017) and Forty Drawings and So, Dastan Gallery, Tehran (2016).
-Upcoming exhibitions include group show at The Flag Art Foundation in New York (Sep 2018), Standing Still, Lying Down, As If at the Museum of Contemporary Art Detroit (MOCAD) (Oct 2018), and the 9th Asia Pacific Triennial of Contemporary Art in QAGOMA Brisbane, Australia (Nov 2018) and Centro Cultural La Moneda, Santiago, Chile (Aug 2019).
+Recent exhibitions include group show at The Flag Art Foundation in New York (Sep 2018), Standing Still, Lying Down, As If at the Museum of Contemporary Art Detroit (MOCAD) (Oct 2018), and the 9th Asia Pacific Triennial of Contemporary Art in QAGOMA Brisbane, Australia (Nov 2018) and Centro Cultural La Moneda, Santiago, Chile (Aug 2019).